 When it comes to data security and misconfigurations in cloud-based SaaS platforms, there have been many instances where SaaS vendors failed to implement it properly which resulted in application compromise and massive data breaches.

-A recent example of a graphic-design platform named Canva, where it suffered a massive data breach that exposed its 137 million user accounts.
+A recent example of a graphic-design platform named Canva suffered a massive data breach that exposed its 137 million user accounts.

 Any SaaS provider will promise you to keep your data secure in any circumstances but you should always ask them about the currently implemented data security posture of their application and cloud infrastructure.
 Ask them about their incident response plan in case of a data breach.

 In addition, ask them about which backup solutions they use, and where will be your customer data located – this is to know how the data security is implemented and ensure that your customer data is in safe hands.

 One more important thing to check is whether they will resell your data to third party for any marketing or advertising purpose, you know what to do here.